MarcoMengoli/marcomengoli.github.io/_posts/2015-11-15-GitBeginnerTutorial.md

 git checkout -b NewBranchName
 {% endhighlight %}
 where the -b option lets the checkout command to create the branch to switch on.

+To view the list of all branches, add the -l option as usual.
+{% highlight bash %}
+git commit -l
+{% endhighlight %}

 ### Marge